EE497: Student Teacher Supervision-

 1. Discuss the components of your lesson, the sequence such as the approach, procedures, culmination, and adaptations.
 Were any pieces stronger than others?
 Explain your thinking.

 1. Do you notice any portions of the lesson that could have been shorter or longer?
-Do you see any spots in the lesson that needed clarification?
+Do you see any places in the lesson that needed clarification?
 Are there any areas in which the preparation should have been different?

 1. Think about the learning of your students.
-Can you assess through this tape that progress has been made?
+Can you assess through this video that progress has been made?
 Where your adaptations successful?
 Should you have done something differently to meet the needs of all learners?

-1. Were you equitable in the management of the class and students.
+1. Were you equitable in the management of the class and students?
 Did you call on one gender more than the other?
 Did you elicit answers from the same students or did you have a high level of participation?

 1. In your overall opinion what do you see as the strength of the video?

-EC NCATE Assessment 3: Video Reflections
+Video Reflections

 Scoring Rubric